Erin Joe

-Erin Joe is currently working for FireEye/Mandiant as their Senior Vice President of Strategy and Alliances.
+Erin Joe is currently working for Mandiant/Google Cloud as their Senior Vice President of Strategy and Alliances.

 Erin Joe was the 2nd director of the U.S. government's Cyber Threat Intelligence Integration Center.

 Joe was previously a senior executive over cyber operations at the Federal Bureau of Investigation (FBI).
 She served as a special agent in the FBI for 22 years.